[Paper] GlobeDiff: State Diffusion Process for Partial Observability in Multi-Agent Systems

 EnvironmentBaseline (Belief)Baseline (Comm)GlobeDiffRelative ↑

-Multi‑Agent Particle (Cooperative Navigation)0.71 success0.75 success0.88+13%
+Multi‑Agent Particle (Cooperative Nav.)0.71 success0.75 success0.88+13 %

-Predator‑Prey (Partial View)0.55 capture0.60 capture0.78+18%
+Predator‑Prey (Partial View)0.55 capture0.60 capture0.78+18 %

-• Computation: Inference runs at ~150 Hz on a single RTX‑3080, well within real‑time constraints for most robotics or game AI loops.
+• Computation – Inference runs at ~150 Hz on a single RTX‑3080, well within real‑time constraints for most robotics or game‑AI loops.

 Practical Implications

-• Distributed gaming AI: Multiplayer bots can maintain a consistent world model even when network latency hides parts of the map, leading to smoother, more human‑like behavior.
+• Multiplayer bots keep a consistent world model even when network latency hides parts of the map.

-• Plug‑and‑play: Existing multi‑agent pipelines that already collect local observations can swap their belief estimator for GlobeDiff with minimal code changes—just load the pretrained diffusion model and call the inference routine.
+• Existing multi‑agent pipelines that already collect local observations can replace their belief estimator with GlobeDiff.

 Limitations & Future Work

-• Training data requirement: GlobeDiff needs access to ground‑truth global states during training, which may be scarce in real‑world deployments; the authors suggest simulation‑to‑real transfer as a next step.
+• Training‑data requirement – GlobeDiff needs access to ground‑truth global states during training, which may be scarce in real‑world deployments.
+The authors suggest simulation‑to‑real transfer as a next step.

-• Explainability: The black‑box nature of the denoising network makes it hard to audit why a particular global state was inferred—future research may integrate interpretable diffusion layers.
+• Explainability – The black‑box nature of the denoising network makes it hard to audit why a particular global state was inferred.
+Future research may integrate interpretable diffusion layers.

 Authors